Cher Puts On Leggy Display In Stunning One Piece Sequin Leotard During Birmingham Performance

 As The Inquisitr reported a month ago, Cher has rocked the same gladiator ensemble in a few different colors throughout the duration of her world tour.

-There are just a few shows left on her European stint of her world tour before she returns for the second leg of her U.S. scheduled performances.
+There are just a few shows left on the European stint of her world tour before she returns for the second leg of her U.S. scheduled performances.